valhalla/valhalla/docs/algorithms.md

 ```

 After the transformation, the emission probability of a node turns to
-the node cost and the transition probability of an edge turns to the
+the node cost, and the transition probability of an edge turns to the
 edge cost.

 ```python